 The Solexa could become the flying car we all have been dreaming about.
 It’s not to big and it could transport humans around the city at a very low altitude.
 Some people would probably use them all the time like some sort of air taxis.
 Since they are small, they would not be used in windy conditions, but nevertheless you could still hop on one on a clear day and travel a few miles to skip downtown traffic.

-The Solexa concept was developed in collaboration with Sebastian Campos Möller, an award-winning industrial designer from Mexico.
+The Solexa concept was developed in February 2016 by Charles Bombardier in collaboration with Sebastian Campos Möller, an award-winning industrial designer from Mexico.
 Sebastian graduated from the Savannah College of Art and Design and specializes in 3D and concept development for human-centered products.
 Sebastian also produced the concept images for the Vexil laser recharged drone and the Paragon powersport kit for teenagers.